POLLO CAMPERO TURNS UP THE HEAT WITH NEW SPICY CHICKEN SANDWICH

 DALLAS, July 26, 2022 /PRNewswire/ -- Pollo Campero has upped the ante in the spicy chicken sandwich competition with the introduction of its new Spicy Chicken Sandwich featuring a zesty Habanero Mayo, fried or grilled all-white meat chicken fillet and three sweet pickles on a buttered brioche bun.

-Available now, the new Spicy Chicken Sandwich is available on its own or in a meal with a choice of Pollo Campero's unique sides that include Campero Beans, Yuca Fries, Sweet Plantains or the latest seasonal side, Guacamole.
+Available now, the new Spicy Chicken Sandwich is available on its own or in a meal with a choice of Pollo Campero's unique sides that include Campero Beans, Yuca Fries, and Sweet Plantains.
 For a limited time, guests can buy one Spicy Chicken Sandwich Meal and get a second meal for free.

 "With our new Spicy Chicken Sandwich, we've raised the bar on what fans can expect from Pollo Campero," said Managing Director and Chief Operating Officer Luis Javier Rodas.
 "Our Habanero Mayo, paired with our flavorful, one-of-a-kind Campero chicken, packs a punch and makes our new Spicy Chicken Sandwich the stand out choice among all the other contenders."